LabSound/LabSound/README.md

 # Using the Library

 Users should link against `liblabsound.a` on OSX and `labsound.lib` on Windows.
-LabSound also requires symbols from libnyquist, although both the Visual Studio solution and the XCode workspace will build this dependency alongside the core library.
+LabSound also requires symbols from libnyquist, although the CMake build will build this dependency alongside the core library.

 On OSX, new applications also require the following frameworks:
 + Cocoa